 Data is valuable.
 It helps organizations better understand how consumers interact with their website and allows them to tailor products and services to certain audiences.
 Third-party vendors, like Meta, are also looking to understand consumers’ wants and needs.
 Everyone wants a piece of the pie; even threat actors know personal data is where the money is.

 That’s the problem regulators, privacy advocates, and in turn, the cyber insurance market faces right now.
 Everyone is increasingly concerned about how data is stored, shared, and used in conjunction with our overall right to privacy.
-The European Union’s General Data Protection Regulation drew the first line in the sand, inspiring states across the U.S. to follow suit (like the California Consumer Privacy Act) to establish data and privacy protections for their citizens.
+The European Union’s General Data Protection Regulation (GDPR) drew the first line in the sand, inspiring states across the U.S. to follow suit (like the California Consumer Privacy Act) to establish data and privacy protections for their citizens.

 As regulators crack down and statutes evolve, wrongful collection of data claims are increasing rapidly.
-How can brokers and carriers work together to provide the best solutions for clients in the throes of varying state and federal laws?
+How can brokers and cyber insurance carriers work together to provide the best solutions for clients in the throes of varying state and federal laws?

 Basically, it’s complicated.

-If an organization doesn’t inform you that your data is being collected, provide you the opportunity to opt-out, or shares your data to a third-party without consent, it could be considered “wrongful” — but it still depends on the state.
+If an organization doesn’t inform you that your data is being collected, provide you the opportunity to opt-out, or shares your data to a third-party without obtaining informed consent, it could be considered “wrongful” — but it still depends on the state.